 colours used created a psychedelic twist.
 I imagine walking through this scene would be quite the experience.
 The bright orange buds of my Christmas cactus are a beauty too.

+terrariums.
 Moon cacti with an array of vivid bulbs dotted the floor, alongside large spiny barrels from the same family.
-There's much inspiration to be discovered from every garden I visit.
-The
+There's much inspiration to be discovered from every garden I

-blue bud above reminds me of the Himalayan poppies I spotted at Coton Manor.
-I wandered through many wooden islands decorated with flower pots...which blooms to choose?
+visit.
+The blue bud above reminds me of the Himalayan poppies I spotted at Coton Manor.
+I wandered through wooden islands decorated with flower pots...which blooms to choose?

 background and fern tendrils adorned the page.
 I also had some fun decorating a wall of my studio with an array of illustrations painted over time.
 The surrounding motifs on each

 complement the central design.
-I've tried my hand at pressing florals too - foxglove petals and pansies worked particularly well.
+I've tried my hand at pressing florals too - foxgloves and pansies worked particularly well.
 Gerberas, not so much.
 What to create with the petals...

 On the subject of sansevieria, we came across striking marbled stalks, in an outdoor feature in Portugal.
 I love seeing plants that would usually be considered an indoor one, being at

 home in the warmer climate of the outdoors.
-More agave appreciation to come in a following post!
+More agave appreciation in my previous post.
 Back in December I bought an amaryllis lily in a terracotta pot, which brought a

 festive feel with it's rich red petals.
 Should you need more reason to surround yourself with foliage, I came across this article which adds insight into why plants make people happy.